GradleUp/gratatouille/README.md

 dependencies {
     // Add your implementation module to the "gratatouille" configuration.
-    // This adds the wiring code to the main source set.
-No dependency is pulled
-    // in the plugin classpath.
+    // This does not add `:implementation` to your plugin classpath.
+    // Instead, the generated code uses reflection and a separate classloader to run
+    // your implementation
     gratatouille(project(":implementation"))
 }